-For all his contributions to scientific understanding, Compton also played a major role in world history as well.
+For all his contributions to scientific understanding, Compton also played a major role in world history.
 In 1941 he became Chairman of the National Academy of Sciences Committee to Evaluate Use of Atomic Energy in War.
 In this role, he oversaw the beginnings of the Manhattan Project, serving as the Director of its Metallurgical Laboratory.
-Compton was present for the experiment under the bleachers of Chicago's football stadium which produced the first ever self-sustaining nuclear reaction.
+Compton was present for the experiment under the bleachers of Chicago's football stadium that produced the first-ever self-sustaining nuclear reaction.
 Compton's work also lead to the creation of the Hanford Reactors in Washington State, which produced the plutonium used in the bomb dropped on Nagasaki.

-When the war came to a close in 1945, Compton left Chicago and returned to Washington University in St. Louis, taking the position of chancellor.
+When the war ended in 1945, Compton left Chicago and returned to Washington University in St. Louis, taking the position of Chancellor.
 The move marked the end of Compton's career as a research scientist.
-He lead the university until 1954 when he resigned the post and became the Distinguished Service Professor of Natural Philosophy.
+He led the university until 1954, when he resigned the post and became the Distinguished Service Professor of Natural Philosophy.

-Philosophy had been an interest of Compton's for a long while, and he indulged that passion for the rest of the decade, teaching courses and writing books on the social and moral role of scientifically discoveries in modern society.
+Philosophy had been an interest of Compton's for a long while, and he indulged that passion for the rest of the decade, teaching courses and writing books on scientific discoveries' social and moral role in modern society.

 There is no question that Arthur Compton is a special case.
-Very few nationally significant historic sites honor scientists or scientific discoveries, and even fewer accomplished scientists are well known to the public.
+Few nationally significant historic sites honor scientists or scientific discoveries, and even fewer accomplished scientists are well-known to the public.
 Compton certainly deserves to be among them.
-His groundbreaking discoveries and high level role in the development of atomic weaponry are more than enough to solidify his status as one of the most brilliant and accomplished scientists and Americans of the 20th Century, if not of all time.
+His groundbreaking discoveries and high-level role in the development of atomic weaponry are more than enough to solidify his status as one of the most brilliant and accomplished scientists and Americans of the 20th Century, if not of all time.

 Compton House National Historic Landmark Plaque